Xaristrike/TheSatiricalScrollNewsletter/README.md

-# Satirical Scroll Humorous Newsletter
+# The Satirical Scroll Humorous Newsletter

 The Satirical Scroll is a humorous newsletter,